mezu/runify/README.md

 running
 =======

-you the root of your repository run .\runify\runify.ps1
+cd to the root of your repository run .\runify\runify.ps1

 Contributing
 ============